MachineAi/pestpp/README.md

 Visit the <a href="http://www.pestpp.org">homepage </a> to download the most recent pre-compiled version

 ##Recent Updates
+<b>Update 10/28/2014</b>: A final release candidate for PEST++ version 3.0 is available.
+Full documentation will soon follow...

 <b>Update 10/1/2014</b>: recent stable versions of PEST++ implement dynamic regularization, full restart capabilities, additional options for formulating the normal equations, and an iterative SVD algorithm for very-large problems.
 Additionally the YAMR run manager has been improved to use threaded workers so that the master can more easily load balance.

 ##PEST++ V1.0 References: